 Hearty food to nourish your soul, exciting activities to invigorate your mind and vibrant nature to stimulate your senses, that's why we love this time of year.

-So, to paraphrase a certain singing nun named Maria, these are just a few of our favourite things to see and do in Denmark in Autumn.
+These are just a few of our favourite things to see and do in Denmark in autumn.

 In September we hit the ground running with a wealth of outside activities that are perfect for catching the last breath of the Summer.